 Moradabad is a city in the district of the same name in the state of Uttar Pradesh.
-It traces its roots to 1600 when it was established by the son of King Shah Jahan, prince Murad.
-Moradabad is the centre of the brass industry in India and has therefore been nicknamed at Pital Nagri or the ‘City of Brass.’
+It traces its roots to 1600 when it was established by the son of King Shah Jahan, Prince Murad.
+Moradabad is the centre of the brass industry in India and has, therefore, been nicknamed as Pital Nagri or the ‘City of Brass.’

 As said above, the city is renowned for its brass work throughout the world.
 It has carved a niche for itself in the handicraft industry, and its products are exported to countries such as USA, Britain, Canada, Germany and the Middle East and the items find pride of place in retail stores such as Walmart and Tesco.

 Tourist Places In And Around Moradabad